hpe-storage/scod/docs/learn/persistent_storage/index.md

 The above output means that the HPE CSI Driver successfully provisioned a new volume based upon the **hpe-standard** `StorageClass`.
 The volume is not attached to any node yet.
 It will only be attached to a node once a scheduled workload requests the `PersistentVolumeClaim`.

-Now, let's use Helm to deploy Wordpress using the `PVC` created previously.
-When Wordpress is deployed, the volumes will be attached, formatted and mounted.
+Now, let's use Helm to deploy WordPress using the `PVC` created previously.
+When WordPress is deployed, the volumes will be attached, formatted and mounted.

-The first step is to add the Wordpress chart.
+The first step is to add the WordPress chart.

 ```markdown
 helm repo add bitnami https://charts.bitnami.com/bitnami